 Preparation for a breast biopsy is simple.
 Notify your doctor about any medications you take, including herbal supplements.
 Also, tell them if you have had a recent illness or if you are pregnant.

 Wear loose clothing and remove jewelry.
 Avoid wearing deodorant, lotions, or perfumes under your arms or near your breasts.

 The experiences of undergoing a core biopsy or stereotactic biopsy are similar.
 The main difference is how your physician locates the area to be examined.

 Core biopsies are guided by ultrasound.
 Stereotactic biopsies are guided by a special mammogram machine.
 The machine calculates the exact location of the abnormality based on x-rays taken from different angles.

 Both procedures use a hollow needle and a vacuum-assisted device to extract a tissue sample from your breast.
 You will receive local anesthesia to numb the area and help prevent discomfort.

 During a core biopsy, you will lie still on your back on the table during the procedure.
 The radiologist might apply a gel-like substance to the biopsy area.
 The gel helps the hand-held ultrasound transducer locate the lump or suspicious area.

 The radiologist will insert the needle into the breast.
 A vacuum attached to the needle withdraws fluid or cellular clusters into the needle for examination.
 Obtaining the tissue/fluid sample takes about 15 seconds.

 You’re done!
 The procedure from start to finish usually takes 15 to 30 minutes.

-A pathologist will review the biopsy sample.
-Biopsy results will be obtained from the pathologist within 5-7 business days and sent directly to your physician, who will discuss the results with you.
+A pathologist will review the biopsy sample and send it to your health care provider within 5-7 business days.
+From there, your doctor will discuss the results with you directly.
 Follow further recommendations for care based on your diagnosis and prognosis.